 |Hispanic or Latino||113|

-Americans aren’t the only ones with an interest in Nutrition Science.
+Nutrition Science appeals to people across the globe.
 About 9.7% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia